S-ayanide/katacoda-scenarios/getting-started-litmus/intro.md

 -   **ChaosExperiment**: A resource to group the configuration parameters of a chaos experiment.
 ChaosExperiment CRs are created by the operator when experiments are invoked by ChaosEngine.
 -   **ChaosResult**: A resource to hold the results of a chaos-experiment.
 The Chaos-exporter reads the results and exports the metrics into a configured Prometheus server.

+## **LitmusChaos is one of the better chaos engineering toolsets for Kubernetes because:**

+-   Litmus provides chaos CRDs to manage chaos.
+Using chaos API, orchestration, scheduling and complex workflow management can be done declaratively.
+-   Most of the generic chaos experiments are readily available for you to get started with your initial chaos engineering needs.
+-   SDK is available in GO, Python and Ansible.
+A basic experiment structure is created quickly using SDK and developers and SREs just need to add the chaos logic into to make a new experiment.
+-   Simple to complex chaos workflows are easy to construct.
+Use GitOps and the chaos workflows to scale your chaos engineering efforts and increase the resilience of your Kubernetes platform.

 ## **In this scenario you will learn how to:**

 -   Setup and install Litmus onto Kubernetes.